 The living Father sent me, and I live because of him.
 In the same way, those who feed on me will live because of me.John 6:57

-Jesus was declaring that he embodied in the flesh the tri-fold Creator (Father, Word, Spirit) that had spoken the cosmos into existence.
+Jesus was claiming that he embodied in the flesh the tri-fold Creator (Father, Word, Spirit) that had spoken the cosmos into existence.
 He was Om alive in human form.
 He was the sacred tri-part symbol in living flesh.
 He demonstrated prana (प्राण) or life-force to be the living pranava by speaking his power over wind, wave and matter.

 How can that be?
 What does it mean?

 Jesus’ disciples had a hard time understanding this.
 The Gospel records that right after feeding the 5000:

 45 Immediately Jesus made his disciples get into the boat and go on ahead of him to Bethsaida, while he dismissed the crowd.
 46 After leaving them, he went up on a mountainside to pray.

 47 Later that night, the boat was in the middle of the lake, and he was alone on land.
 48 He saw the disciples straining at the oars, because the wind was against them.
 Shortly before dawn he went out to them, walking on the lake.
 He was about to pass by them, 49 but when they saw him walking on the lake, they thought he was a ghost.
 They cried out, 50 because they all saw him and were terrified.